doGoodio/MiniPre/audit/README.md

 Bok Consulting Pty Ltd was commissioned to perform an audit on the Aigang's crowdsale and token Ethereum smart contract.

-This audit has been conducted on indaHash's source code in commits [8200037](https://github.com/AigangNetwork/aigang-crowdsale-contracts/commit/8200037ab9d51b70723a97449363aa8269adf9ff).
+This audit has been conducted on Aigang's source code in commits [8200037](https://github.com/AigangNetwork/aigang-crowdsale-contracts/commit/8200037ab9d51b70723a97449363aa8269adf9ff).

 TODO: Check - No potential vulnerabilities have been identified in the crowdsale and token contract.